Tithing

 To paraphrase: God doesn't demand a fixed amount of money from us; he wants us to give from the heart.
 If people are forced by their church to give a certain percent of their income, that's extortion.
 If they give freely and cheerfully the amount they are able, that's a gift."

-Our Comment: It appears that the LDS Church defined tithing differently in the early days of the LDS Church than they do now.
-Regardless of how it may have been defined in the past, the LDS Church expects its current members to pay 10% of their income to the Church, in addition to fast offerings and other donations.
-Some people pay on net income, some on gross income.
-The Bishop is not supposed to inquire further on how people define income.
-Although I personally have heard it specifically said from the pulpit by local church leaders that tithing is to be paid on ‘gross income not net income’ but that leader overstepped his authority by declaring that.
+Editor comment: It appears that the LDS Church defined tithing differently in the early days of the LDS Church than they do now.
+Regardless of how it may have been defined in the past, the LDS Church expects its current members to pay 10% of their income to the church, in addition to fast offerings and other donations.

 Additional references